NVIDIA/DeepLearningExamples/PyTorch/SpeechRecognition/Jasper/README.md

 ## Quick Start Guide

-To train your model using mixed precision with Tensor Cores or using FP32, perform the following steps using the default parameters of the Jasper model on the Librispeech dataset.
+To train your model using mixed or TF32 precision with Tensor Cores or using FP32, perform the following steps using the default parameters of the Jasper model on the Librispeech dataset.
 For details concerning training and inference, see [Advanced](#Advanced) section.

 1. Clone the repository.
 ```bash